cloudwitch/salt-master/README.md

 Salt-Master by Saltstack.

 Base image is ubuntu:latest.
 The salt repos are pulled directly from repos.saltstack.com to assure the latest version.
+These are the python3 repos.
 Included in the git project is a docker-compose.yml that works with Docker Swarm.

 This container has all the salt-master goodies installed:
 * salt-master